 Freedom of movement

+Arbitrary detention and enforced disappearances continued, for which security forces were not held accountable.
 Thousands of prisoners of conscience and political prisoners, including former politicians, journalists and practitioners of unauthorized religions, continued to be detained without charge or trial and lacked access to lawyers or family members.
 Many had been detained for well over a decade.